kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_cluster.md

     ```

 -   Start each Gateway and verify the cluster is running.
--   Repeat these steps for each cluster pair you want to add to the Enterprise Shield™ topology.
+-   Repeat these steps for each cluster pair you want to add to the Enterprise Shield topology.

     Remember to use unique hostnames, IP addresses, and ports for each cluster pair.
 For example, for Gateway Cluster Pair 2 you might use `gateway2.example.dmz.net`, and for Gateway Cluster Pair 3 use `gateway3.example.dmz.net`.

-The complete configuration files for all of the Enterprise Shield™ Use Cases are located on `kaazing.org`.
+The complete configuration files for all of the Enterprise Shield Use Cases are located on `kaazing.org`.

 See Also
 --------